Consultation Skills

 What is Compassion?

-The definition of compassion is the ability to understand the emotional state of another person or oneself.
-Often confused with empathy, compassion has the added element of having a desire to alleviate or reduce the suffering of another.
+The definition of compassion is the ability to understand the emotional state or concerns of another person or oneself.
+You might not necessarily relate to feelings, but you understand the concerns, give them due weight, and want to genuinely help relieve the discomfort because you genuinely care.
+So, unlike empathy, compassion has the added element of having a desire to alleviate or reduce the suffering of another.
 Thupten Jinpa, Ph.D., is the Dalai Lama’s principal English translator and author of the course Compassion Cultivation Training (CCT).
 Jinpa posits that compassion is a four-step process:

 - Awareness of suffering.